Vakhtang IV: Main rule

 Vakhtang's younger brother and co-king Zaal died in 1442.
 The same year, King Alexander I abdicated the throne to become a monk.
-Vakhtang IV was forced to accept his brothers George VIII and Demetrius III as co-monarchs, but was recognized as the main King of Georgia, being crowned by his fourth brother, Catholicos David III.
+Vakhtang IV was forced to accept his brothers George and Demetrius as co-monarchs, but was recognized as the main King of Georgia, being crowned by his fourth brother, Catholicos David III.
 Vakhtang IV took the traditional titles of Georgian monarchs: "King of Rans, Kakhetians, Svans, Greeks, Armenians, Mingrelians, Kartvelians, Jiks and Alans, Shirvanshah and Shahanshah, King of Kings of Imereti and Amiereti, of the East, of the North, and of all Christendom."

 The territory under his direct control is not clear.
 According to Vakhushti of Kartli and Marie-Félicité Brosset, he kept control of Kartli and the kingdom's capital, Tbilisi.
 However, Catholicos Anton II, who wrote in the 18th century, listed King Vakhtang IV's domains as mainly principalities of Western Georgia: Abkhazia, Jiketi, Samegrelo, Guria and Imereti.
-Prince David Bagrationi, who would write later in the 19th century, added Ossetia to his domains, even though Anton II listed the latter as part of Demetrius III's territories.
-According to both, Kartli was under the governorship of Demetrius III.
+Prince David Bagrationi, who would write later in the 19th century, added Ossetia to his domains, even though Anton II listed the latter as part of Demetrius' territories.
+According to both, Kartli was under the governorship of Demetrius'.

 Upon acceding the throne, he married Princess Sitikhatun Panaskerteli in a union arranged by his father.
 She was a daughter of Prince Zaal Panaskerteli-Tsitsishvili, but died just two years later in 1444, childless.
 Vakhtang IV would never remarry.

 In 1444, Jahan Shah, Sultan of Qara Qoyunlu, attempted a new invasion of Georgia.
 King Vakhtang met him in Akhaltsikhe, where the Georgians and Turkomans fought in a bloody battle that ended without a clear victor.
 At night, Jahan Shah and his troops left Georgia and returned to Tabriz, putting an end to the Turkoman incursion.

 His short reign of four years was marked by a domestic failure to decrease the influence of the powerful nobility.
 He thus failed to reduce the powers of the great noble Taqa Panaskerteli and was forced to appoint him mouravi.
-Following the death of Prince Ivane III of Samtskhe in 1444, he appointed the latter's son Qvarqvare II as atabeg of the region, but this decision led to a civil war in Samtskhe between Qvarqvare II and his uncle Aghbugha, the latter coming out victorious.
+Following the death of Atabeg Ivane III of Samtskhe in 1444, he appointed the latter's son Qvarqvare II as atabeg of the region, but this decision led to a civil war in Samtskhe between Qvarqvare II and his uncle Aghbugha, the latter coming out victorious.

 In December 1446, Vakhtang IV died.
 He was buried at the Bana cathedral, at the side of Queen Sitikhatun.
-Without an heir, the kingdom fell into a conflict of succession: Demetrius III, the older of the remaining brothers, fell into civil strife in Imereti, while George VIII took over Kartli and Kakheti, probably per the wish of King Vakhtang IV himself.
+Without an heir, the kingdom fell into a conflict of succession: Demetrius, the older of the remaining brothers, fell into civil strife in Imereti, while George VIII took over Kartli and Kakheti, probably per the wish of King Vakhtang IV himself.